Getting Started

 • Normal measurement

-<raw data> is either 0 for image output or 1 for raw data output in the format master/slave, counts, lifetime, g, s per pixel for the two halves.
+<stream> is either 0 for saving the data to disk or 1 for direct streaming the output through TCP/IP in the format intensity [cps], lifetime [ps] and the (g/s)×1000 coordinates per pixel (same format as in the saved file).
 See below python example for the reconstruction of an image from the raw data.

 Command returns the paths to the image files and phasor plot or it returns the raw data directly.